 Seminars are taught by consortium scholars in their fields of specialization.
-Participants interact with fellow students from a variety of institutions and disciplines, while gaining a firsthand introduction to the Newberry’s holdings of manuscripts and early editions in its areas of strength.
+Participants interact with fellow students from a variety of institutions and disciplines, while gaining a firsthand introduction to the Newberry’s holdings of manuscripts and printed works in its areas of strength.

 Note: Graduate students of Center for Renaissance Studies Consortium member universities may be eligible to apply for Newberry Renaissance Consortium Grants to attend CRS programs or to do research at the Newberry.
 Each member university sets its own policies and deadlines; contact your Representative Council member in advance for details.

-See information about proposing to teach a graduate seminar.
+See information about proposing to teach a 10-Week seminar.